-That the Te Karearea budget by \$50k per annum (inclusive of \$20k p.a. set aside for Hikurangi Repo, as outlined above this will not cover the estimates provided by hapū) with the Committee having governance oversight of funding for initiatives that fall within its Terms of Reference.
+That Council approves the Te Karearea budget at \$50k per annum (inclusive of \$20k p.a. set aside for Hikurangi Repo, as outlined above this will not cover the estimates provided by hapū) with the Committee having governance oversight of funding for initiatives that fall within its Terms of Reference.